 In the professional school, (essentially the junior and senior years of the program) mechanical and aerospace engineering students extend their study of the engineering sciences and consider applications of fundamental principles and analysis tools to the solution of real technological problems of society.
 Some design courses involve students in the solution of authentic, current and significant engineering problems provided by industrial firms.
-Students may also help smaller firms that need assistance with the development of new products.

-The student designs, with the guidance of an adviser, an individualized program of study consistent with his or her interests and career plans.
+Students may also help smaller firms that need assistance with the development of new products of study consistent with his or her interests and career plans.
 Some students terminate their studies with a bachelor's degree, while others receive one of several graduate degrees.